-Linens contaminated with gross organic material must be pre-cleaned by hand to remove such material prior to laundering.
+Linens contaminated with gross organic material must be pre-cleaned by hand to remove such Revised by Myat Kyaw-Tanner with the Clinical staff material prior to laundering.
 It is not possible to adequately clean laundry by machine when gross organic material is present, and laundering such items can lead to contamination of other laundered items.